 5. Domain Hijacking

-What kind of DNS security measures are in place on Lania’s Servers?
+What kind of DNS security measures are in place on Andro Media’s Servers?

-Here at Andromedia, we use lania.com.au as our hosting and domain platform.
+At Andro Media, we use Lania as our hosting and domain platform.
 Lania’s servers keep your website running without interruption.
+In addition to the default security measures such as usage of DNSSEC and DNS filtering

 PCI compliant